caussourd/aws-s3-bucket-listing/README.md

 aws-s3-bucket-listing
 =====================

-List files in a S3 bucket in a web browser.
+List files in a S3 bucket in a web browser with a link to each file (cf. [example](http://regexp.s3.amazonaws.com/list.html)).

 INSTALLATION & BUCKET CONFIGURATION
 -----------------------------------